F.A.Q. By New Players

 Q: Where can I get food or other supplies off-site?

-A: Also located in Weirton, WV are a variety of restaurants and stores, including McDonalds, Wendy's, Sheetz and Eat N' Park (local chain open 24/7).
-There is also a 24 hour Walmart for anyone needed last minute supplies.
+A: Also in Weirton, WV, there are a variety of restaurants and stores, including McDonalds, Wendy's, Eat N' Park, and Sheetz (a local chain gas station open 24/7).
+There is also a 24 hour Walmart for anyone needing last minute supplies.

 Q: Where is the closest hospital if there is an emergency?